 Possibly the most expensive part of pregnancy is nesting.
 It’s also where you can save yourself a considerable amount of money.
 Claudia’s parents saved themselves a heap of money on nesting when her mum was pregnant because it was considered bad luck to buy stuff for the baby before it was born.
 If you live close enough to both sets of parents to have babysitting on tap, you might be able to duck to the shops to get everything you need after the birth.
 But for most people it’s not really very practical and doesn’t help get the bub home from hospital.
 Actually, baby seats are so hard to install properly in cars that you want to get started as soon as you see the second line appear on the stick that you’ve just done a wee on.

 One thing you won’t need right away is a cot.
 “Where is the baby going to sleep?” you ask.
 In a bassinet.
 Bassinets are usually only used for the first couple of weeks or months before the baby outgrows it, so they are a great thing to borrow from a friend or relative while you save up a few more bucks for a cot.
-The bassinet pictured is one that has been in our family for about 50 years.
+The bassinet pictured is one that has been in our family for over 50 years.
 To date there have been about 21 children who have used it.
 It might not be pretty, but it’s a special piece of family history.

 According to Kidsafe, you should buy new products like cots, baby seats and prams that have the Australian Safety Standards tick.
 Buying secondhand is no guarantee that these things will be safe, unless you do your homework.
 Product Safety Australia has a list of when mandatory standards came into effect for a bunch of stuff including baby products and toys.
 If you are able to purchase secondhand products that you are reasonably certain have the Aussie Standards tick (some might still have the sticker on them) and are still in good nick, it’ll keep your mind at ease.
 The Choice Guide To Baby Products can also help out.
 For a less comprehensive guide than the book, go to Choice baby products safety guide online.